scrollytelling/app/README.md

 pageflow/themes/newtheme/favicon.ico
 ```

 Place fonts in `app/assets/fonts/pageflow/themes/newtheme`.
-Only use .woff and maybe .woff2—these formats are implemented in all browsers.
+Only use `.woff` and `.woff2`.
+These formats are implemented in all browsers.
 Other formats are just pollution.

 ## Deploying new analytics